-One piece cinnamon bark
+One-piece cinnamon bark

 Parsley and coriander leaves for garnish

-1. Heat olive oil in very large pot over medium heat.
+1. Heat olive oil in a very large pot over medium heat.
 Sauté meat until brown, then add garlic and onion.
 Continue to move the meat in the pot with new ingredients over heat for another seven minutes, then sprinkle with sugar.

 2. Add beef stock, ale, tomato ingredients, spices, and Worcestershire or soy sauce, and bring to a boil.
 Reduce the heat to low, and simmer for another two hours, stirring every 15-20 minutes.

 3. In a deep skillet saute the potatoes and carrots in butter or olive oil, whichever you prefer.
 Add to the stew pot after it has simmered for two hours.
-Add the cinnamon bark or stick and simmer on lowest heat for another 40 minutes.
+Add the cinnamon bark or stick and simmer on the lowest heat for another 40 minutes.

 4. Remove the bark and bay leaves.
 Garnish with parsley, coriander, or a combination of both.